YordanGeorgiev/aspark-starter/doc/md/aspark-starter-user-stories.md

     bash src/bash/aspark-starter/test-aspark-starter.sh

 ### 1.3.
-Easy project building
+Easy environment setup
 As a Developer
-In order to be able to build the project quickly
-I wanto to be able to have a single shell entry point for project building.
+In order to be able to build the whole environment quickly I wanto to be able to execute a single shell command which will load

     bash src/bash/aspark-starter/aspark-starter.sh -a sbt-compile